SimmonsRitchie/flask-react-app/readme.md

 You should be able to view the project at localhost:1234

-Note: It can be preferable to develop using Parcel's dev server, rather than Flask's, because Parcel includes hot reloading by default.
-However, you will not be able to interact with the server unless you also spin up your Flask app at the same time.
+Note: Keep in mind you will not be able to interact with the server unless you also spin up your Flask app.
+However, it can sometimes be preferable to develop using Parcel's dev server, rather than Flask's, because Parcel includes hot reloading by default.

 ### Deploy to Heroku - Initial